GoogleCloudPlatform/bigquery-utils/udfs/remote_udfs/nlp/README.md

 Snippet provided below for brevity.
 It’s recommended that you keep the default authentication instead of allowing unauthenticated invocation of your Cloud Function or Cloud Run service.
 We use gen1 Cloud Functions here for the simple demo purposes; however, gen2 Cloud Functions are recommended.

-* project - the project the cloud function is deployed to
-* runtime - this was defaulted to python39 but can be changed as required
+Run the following command to deploy your Cloud Function:
 ```
 gcloud functions deploy analyze-sentiment \
---project=$PROJECT --runtime=python39 --entry-point=analyze_sentiment --source=call_nlp --trigger-http
+--project=$PROJECT --runtime=python39 --entry-point=analyze_sentiment --region=$LOCATION --source=call_nlp --trigger-http
 ```

 ### Granting the service account invoker permissions on the functions

-Grant the service account obtained above permissions to invoke the functions.
-* project - the project where your external connection was created
-* cf_name - the name of your cloud function
-* service_account - the service account associated with the external connection

-**_NOTE:_** For the below command you will need to have jq installed.
+**_NOTE:_** For the below commands you will need to have jq installed.

-You need to grant the connection service account to be able to invoke functions.
+Run the following commands to grant the service account obtained above permissions to invoke your Cloud Function:
-To do this, first obtain the service account.
-Then apply the cloudfunctions.invoker role to the service account for the function.

 ```
 SERVICE_ACCOUNT=$(bq show --connection --project_id=$PROJECT --location=$LOCATION --format=json remote_connection | jq '.cloudResource.serviceAccountId' -r)